memgraph/documentation/pages/help-center/debugging.md

 where the `container_id` is the Memgraph container ID, and the `path_to_perf.data` is the absolute path in the container to the generated `perf.data` file.

-4. Linking Memgraph's debug symbols in the container to the host In order for `hotspot` to be able to identify debug symbols and draw the flamegraph, it needs the path to the debug symbols to be the exact one as in the container.
+4. Linking Memgraph's debug symbols in the container to the host For `hotspot` to be able to identify debug symbols and draw the flamegraph, it needs the path to the debug symbols to be the exact one as in the container.
 In the container it is the `/usr/lib/memgraph/memgraph` binary, so we will need to make a symbolic link from the container volume to the host system:

 ```bash
 ln -s <path_to_docker_volume_debug_symbols_binary> /usr/lib/memgraph/memgraph